anthony-cros/data-science-from-scratch-scala/README.md

 ## Scala version

-The code uses Scala 2.12, which is very unfortunate since 2.13 has been out for a while now, and Scala just released the outstanding [3.0 version](https://www.scala-lang.org/blog/2021/05/14/scala3-is-here.html).

-The main reason is that aforementioned ScalaPy does not have
+The code uses Scala 2.13, despite the release of the outstanding [Scala 3.0](https://www.scala-lang.org/blog/2021/05/14/scala3-is-here.html), in part because _ScalaPy_ does not support it yet, but also because it represents a major change (for the better, but a disruptive change nonetheless).

 ## Utilities